pregnancy

 Most women should gain somewhere between 25 and 35 pounds (11.5 to 16 kilograms) during pregnancy.
 Recommended pregnancy weight gain depends on your pre-pregnancy Body Mass Index (BMI):

-Timeline of Weight Gain by Trimester
+Timeline of Pregnancy Weight Gain by Trimester

 Pregnancy weight gain varies across each trimester: